zxiex/git-cmd/README.md

 # git-cmd
-This repo contains a three simple commands to interact with a *git repo* hosted on a remote server accessible by `ssh`.
+This repo contains three simple commands to interact with a *git repo* hosted on a remote server accessible by `ssh`.

 * `git-ls` list the projects on the remote git server repo